pwaidelich/eca_energyfinance_submission_v2/README.md

 ## (4) Instructions for use
 You can run the STATA code on the demo data as described above.

-Note that we cannot provide full access to the proprietary TXF data and hence no full reproducibility of our article.
+As outlined in our article's Data Availability statement, we cannot make the proprietary TXF transaction raw data files publicly available and hence the scripts in this repository will result in errors (except for the Demo outlined above).
 However, we provide a systematic description of all steps taken to generate the final dataset and figures.
 Below, we describe each step in detail.

 ## (5) Description of scripts in the repository